webimpactuw/google-sheets-demo/README.md

 5) Under the 'Credentials' tab and select 'Create Credentials' -> 'API Key'
 6) Select the created API key from the list of API keys
 7) Add a restriction to the Google Sheets API and Save
+> You can also specify a restriction to a website; useful if you know the URL of your deployment

 ### Creating a Google Sheets
 1) Create a Google Sheets file